spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-info/README.md

 # shopping-list-info (molecule)

-Displays a short info about owner, access, and number of users or business units whom access was shared.
+Displays brief information about owner, access, and number of users or business units whom access was shared with.

 ## Code sample